Skelmis/Skelmis/README.md

 ---

-### I like to build cool things which make a difference
+### I like to build cool things which make a difference.

 ---

+__*The numbers, Mason!
+What do they mean?*__

+My software has been used by millions of people worldwide, with hundreds of thousands of developers choosing my platforms as the base used to build products which scale.

+My skillset in a sentence: A strong Python developer skilled at building software that scales to hundreds of thousands of users while remaining responsive, performant and requiring low maintenance.

+---

 I am open to all forms of communication, feel free to add me and ask about anything!
 Socials:
-> wblvhkw: ldxefbl#9135
+> Discord: ldxefbl#9135

-> Website: aHR0cHM6Ly9rb2xkZnVzaW9uLnh5ei8=
+> Website: aHR0cHM6Ly9za2VsbWlzLmNvLm56Lw==

 > Email: 145 164 150 141 156 155 153 150 62 100 147 155 141 151 154 56 143 157 155